DUNE-DAQ/proto-spack/README.md

 ```
 ...keeping in mind that some of the gitlab-located packages (e.g., cetlib) will require you to enter your username and password for access.

-# Development: Steps using any of the epdtdi-spack-build0X machines:

-To read the official documentation on how to get started building with Spack, go [here](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html).
-However, since Spack has already been installed on epdtdi-spack-build03, you can just kick things off after you login with the following standard source:

-source $HOME/spack/share/spack/setup-env.sh

-and then you can run `spack find`, `spack install <pkg>`, etc.

 ## Setting up the DUNE-DAQ packages and running the minidaqapp demo

 As of the most recent non-documentation commit (d5ced499f4d169ed277c7, Dec-6-2021) it's possible to recreate the minidaqapp demo found in the ["Instructions for Casual Users" section of the minidaqapp documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/minidaqapp/InstructionsForCasualUsers/), except instead of using ups packages you'll be using Spack packages.
 To see this (and to learn a bit more about the work done getting DUNE-DAQ packages spackified), log in to epdtdi-spack-build03 and do the following to start working in my (JCF) area: